Deaf life for Indigenous peoples in Canada: Early hearing detection and prevention

 The Canadian Association of the Deaf fully supports early hearing detection so that children can receive access to language as early as possible.

 There is minimal data on hearing detection and interventions amongst Indigenous deaf children.
 This is due to many reasons, including limited access to healthcare resources, differences in cultural beliefs related to childhood development, and a lack of understanding from professionals.
 Though they did an extensive literature review, the Canadian Association of Speech-Language Pathologists and Audiologists were unable to gather information on hearing screening and service delivery for Indigenous children between 0–6 years of age throughout Canada.

 Due to the rural location of many Indigenous communities in Canada, it is harder for the deaf population to access care related to their hearing health.
 In an attempt to combat this, Josée Lagacé and Véronique Vaillancourt created a hearing screening pilot project on Pikangikum First Nations Reserve in Ontario.
 They screened over 400 children at an elementary school and provided families with resources if their child tested outside of the typical hearing threshold.
 They hope that this project educated the community on hearing screening and highlighted this gap in services so that more people will work towards making hearing screening more accessible in rural areas.

 The Hear the World Foundation and The Hearing Foundation of Canada are collaborating to improve the hearing health of Indigenous populations in Canada.
-It is important to note that these organizations focus on the prevention of hearing loss instead of people that are born deaf, but they are still working to identify hearing loss at an early age and provide people with resources in the case that a child does experience hearing loss.
+These organizations focus on the prevention of hearing loss instead of people that are born deaf, but they are still working to identify hearing loss at an early age and provide people with resources in the case that a child does experience hearing loss.
 These two groups included Indigenous experts to identify barriers to hearing loss treatment and increase the trust in services provided.